CodeYourFuture/curriculum/content/js2/blocks/median/index.md

 1='Describe how to calculate the median of a list in JavaScript'
 +++

-Now we're familiar with arrays, let's define a new problem.
+Let's define a problem.

-We want to calculate the [median](https://www.bbc.co.uk/bitesize/guides/zwhgk2p/revision/2) value from an array of numbers.
+We want to _calculate_ the [median](https://www.bbc.co.uk/bitesize/guides/zwhgk2p/revision/2) value from an array of numbers.

 _Given_ an array of numbers in _ascending order_,
 _When_ we call `calculateMedian` with this array